Modern slavery and human trafficking statement

 - Are treated in a fair and equal manner and with dignity and respect; and

 - Receive their full pay entitlement in a timely manner.

 In addition, we comply with our statutory and regulatory compliance obligations by imposing resilient internal processes and procedures.

 Our supply chain includes the sourcing of candidates for supply into our clients across the UK, EMEA regions and internationally.
 Having a supply chain inevitably increases the potential risk of slavery and human trafficking, therefore the Serocor Group has a preferred supplier list in which suppliers are extensively reviewed and vetted before being allowed to become a supplier.
 Supply chain checks and reviews are conducted by our internal Legal, Compliance, Procurement and Sales teams.

 The Serocor Group expects suppliers to operate in an ethical, legally-compliant and professional manner and to promote the same high standards within their own supply chains, including maintaining appropriate policies and procedures to recognize, respect and protect the human rights of employees, temporary workers and contractors, suppliers and business partners.
 As part of a commitment to identify and address risks of modern slavery and human trafficking, we will continue to undertake due diligence to improve compliance throughout our supply chains.

 We are fully committed to ensuring transparency within the business and our supply chains and that all possible steps are taken to prevent any form of modern slavery or human trafficking.

 Anti-Slavery and Human Trafficking Policy

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Serocor Group's slavery and human trafficking statement for the financial year ending 28 February 2019 and was approved by the Board.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Serocor Group's slavery and human trafficking statement for the financial year ending 28 February 2023. (see PDF signed document here)